computationalabstraction/patNum.js/README.md

 const m2 = m1.transpose(); // Returns a New Matrix
 ```

-`Vector` is a Matrix internally and supports all the operation which are supported on Matrix
 #### `Row Vector`
 ``` javascript
 const m1 = pn.Vector([ 10, 20, 30 ]);